clarakheinz/Wagspace/readme.md

     * Insert featured pictures in Thor's pictures from array of objects with alt text
 5. Javscript to show and hide HTML
     * When "Add Friend" or "Invite" buttons are clicked, JS functions show and hide different messages in a pop-up/modal window
     * When "Message" is clicked, JS function shows HTML form where Name, Email, and Message fields are validated

+###Goals
+Make this bad boy a full application.
+A web app coming soon.